 Ohio State vs. UCLA Women's Basketball Predictions & Picks - December 18

-Monday's game that pits the No. 2 UCLA Bruins (9-0) against the No. 12 Ohio State Buckeyes (9-1) at Value City Arena should be a tight matchup based on our computer prediction, which projects a final score of 75-74 in favor of UCLA.
-Game time is at 6:30 PM ET on December 18.
+Monday's game features the No. 2 UCLA Bruins (9-0) and the No. 12 Ohio State Buckeyes (9-1) clashing at Value City Arena in what should be a competitive matchup, with a projected 75-74 win for UCLA according to our computer prediction.
+Tipoff is at 6:30 PM ET on December 18.

-The Buckeyes won their last outing 73-49 against Grand Valley State on Friday.
+The Buckeyes won their most recent outing 73-49 against Grand Valley State on Friday.

-In their most recent game on Friday, the Buckeyes claimed a 73-49 victory against Grand Valley State.
-The Bruins won their most recent game 95-78 against Florida State on Sunday.
-In the Buckeyes' win, Jacy Sheldon led the way with a team-high 15 points (adding zero rebounds and two assists).
-Lauren Betts put up 22 points, 18 rebounds and two assists for the Bruins.

 Catch college basketball action all season long on Fubo!